Data Centers in Goiânia

 Natural Disaster Risk

-The overall risk profile for the Goiânia metro is High (5.2/10), as of September 2025.
-While seismic activity is negligible, specific environmental factors require careful site selection and purpose-built elevation.
+The overall risk profile for the Goiânia metro is High (5.2/10), as of January 2026.
+While seismic activity is negligible, specific environmental factors require careful site selection and elevation.

 - River Flood: 7.7 (High).
-This is the primary hazard for the region, requiring elevated structural designs for critical equipment.
+This is the primary hazard for the region.
+It requires elevated structural designs for critical equipment and backup systems.

 - Coastal Flood: 5.0 (Moderate).
-Though Goiânia is inland, this score reflects broader regional hydrological patterns influencing the local water table.
+Although Goiânia is inland, this score reflects broader regional hydrological patterns influencing the local water table.

 - Drought: 4.5 (Moderate).
 Periodic dry seasons are managed by providers through efficient closed-loop cooling systems.